0xSero/orchestra/docs/configuration.md

 Environment variables override specific integrations (Neo4j/Linear/PostHog) and runtime knobs like skills API port and vision prompt/timeout.

+Integrations may also be supplied by `~/.opencode/opencode.json` as a low-priority source;
+values from orchestrator config override them.

 ## Environment Overrides

 Common environment variables recognized by the orchestrator runtime: